jdanders/hdl_build/README.md

 * **`vopt`**: target to perform vopt after compile
 * **`filelist_sim`**: target to print list of files used in sim
 * **`modules_sim`**: target to print list of modules used in sim
+* **`AC_DIRECTIVES`**: Autocheck directives filename, default is ac_directives.tcl
 * **`printquesta-%`**: use 'make printquesta-VAR_NAME' to print variable after questa processing
 * **`$(presimlib_hook)`**: target hook to run before sim libraries
 * **`$(precomp_hook)`**: target hook to run before compilation
 * **`$(presim_hook)`**: target hook to run before starting sim
+* **`RESTART_SCRIPT`**: `bld/restart.do` can be used in the simulator to recompile source and restart the simulation using `restart -f`.
+The current session and waveform is backed up first.
+The first optional parameter is `log` which will log all signals and memories after restart.
+Following parameters will be executed after restart.
+    * `do bld/restart.do log run 100 ns` will log things and then run for 100 ns.
+It can be helpful to tie the command to a keyboard shortcut.
+* **`RESIM_SCRIPT`**: `bld/resim.do` can be used in the simulator to recompile source and restart the simulation using `quit -sim`.
+The current session and waveform is backed up first and the transcript is archived and cleared.
+The first optional parameter is `log` which will log all signals and memories after restart.
+Following parameters will be executed after restart.
+    * `do bld/resim.do log run 100 ns` will log things and then run for 100 ns.
+It can be helpful to tie the command to a keyboard shortcut.
 * **`VLOG_OPTIONS`**: options for `vlog` command
 * **`VLOG_COVER_OPT`**: options for `vlog` coverage
 * **`VOPT_OPTIONS`**: options for `vopt` command